Access our Pharmacy System

 Pharmacy Network Information

-You can get your prescriptions shipped to your home through our network mail order delivery service.
+You can have your prescriptions shipped to your home through our network mail order delivery service.
 If you need your prescription immediately, have your doctor write 2 separate prescriptions.
 One prescription should be written for up to a 14 day supply.
 This prescription should be filled at your local retail pharmacy.
 The second prescription for the extended day’s supply should be mailed to the mail order pharmacy.
 If your prescription is already at the mail order pharmacy, you can ask them to send the prescriptions for next day delivery or 2 day delivery.
 There may be additional charges for this service.

 For refills of your mail order prescriptions, you have the option to sign up for an automatic refill service.
 With this service, the processing of your next refill will begin automatically when our records show that you should be close to running out of your prescription.
 We will contact you prior to shipping each refill to make sure you need more medication.
 You can cancel scheduled refills if you have enough of your prescription or if it has changed.
-If you choose not to use the auto refill service, please contact us 10 days before the prescription you have on hand will run out to make sure your next order is shipped to you in time.
+If you choose not to use the auto refill service, please contact us 10 days before the prescription you have on hand will run out to make sure your next order is shipped to you on time.
 To opt out of the automatic refill service, please contact your mail order service directly.

 If you utilize CarelonRx, please call 1-833-203-1735, TTY/TDD users should call 711.
 Typically, you should expect to receive your prescriptions within 14 days from the time that the mail order pharmacy receives the order.
 If you do not receive your prescriptions within this time, please contact us at Optimum HealthCare, Inc., Member Services at 1-866-245-5360 or, TTY/TDD users should call 711.
 From October 1 to March 31 from 8:00 a.m. to 8:00 p.m.
 7 days a week and April 1 to September 30 from 8:00 a.m. to 8:00 p.m.
 Monday through Friday.